 A thought experiment

-You may have a Trolly Problem before.
+You may have seen a Trolly Problem before.
 The canonical one shows a track with rail switch.
-A person is then given a choice, do nothing and five people are run over.
-Pull the switch and a single person is killed.
-You are presented with question-is it an acceptable sacrifice to kill one person by your actions to save five people who would have been killed by your inaction.
+A person is then given a choice to do nothing and allow five people to be run over or pull the switch and a single person is killed.
+You are presented with question-is it an acceptable sacrifice to kill one person by your actions to save five people who would be killed by your inaction.

 Let me restate that problem this way.